Accentuating the Positive

 “Oakton is a great place to be right now, with its renewed focus on student success, access, and leadership.
 The College has the DNA to be a world-class educational provider, and I am proud to be a part of that.”

-Michael Anthony, assistant vice president for access, equity, and diversity
+Michael Anthony, chief diversity officer and assistant vice president for student affairs